Registered nurse (RN)

 RNs might specialise in areas like child and family health, continence, diabetes, infectious diseases or mental health.

-For example, you and your child will probably see a child and family health nurse when you go for your child’s development checks at your local child and family health centre.
+For example, you and your child will probably see a child and family health nurse when your child has their development checks during early childhood.
 Along with your GP, your child and family health nurse is a good starting point for any worries you have about your child’s health or development, breastfeeding and bottle-feeding, or your own wellbeing.

 Some children might need to see a continence nurse during childhood.
-Continence nurses are RNs who specialise in preventing, treating and managing problems with controlling wees and poos.
+These RNs specialise in preventing, treating and managing problems with controlling wees and poos.
 They can give you advice on toilet training programs and continence equipment and products.

 Enrolled nurse (EN)